Arts and Heritage

 As you stroll through Mackay’s city streets, you can’t help but notice the well-preserved 20th Century and art deco architecture, which brings an endearing character and much charm and historical sentiment to the centre.

-Buildings of note include the heritage-listed former Pioneer Shire Council building in Wood Street, which was restored to its former glory by Mackay Regional Council as part of the City Centre Revitalisation Project and the Town Hall in Sydney Street.
+Buildings of note include the heritage-listed former Pioneer Shire Council building in Wood Street, and the Town Hall in Sydney Street.
 Built in 1912, the hall – which was once the administration centre for council – features a small exhibition space.

 Modern public artworks scattered along the nearby Bluewater Trail (along the Pioneer River) is always a tourist talking point.